5 takeaways from Biden's first wave of nominations and appointments - Local News 8

 5 takeaways from Biden’s first wave of nominations and appointments

-President-elect Joe Biden’s administration is rounding into shape after his transition team on Monday unveiled a series of Cabinet nominations and top White House staffing moves.
+President-elect Joe Biden’s administration is taking shape after his transition team on Monday unveiled a series of Cabinet nominations and top White House staffing moves.

 As President Donald Trump’s attempt to overturn the election falls flat, Biden and his team are moving forward and beginning to give Americans closer insight into how he plans to govern.